jacobxperez/rams/.github/CONTRIBUTING.md

 * Must be unobtrusive to prevent the designer from fighting the framework.
 * Must be easy to update, maintain, modify, adapt, customize, and change with minimum effort.
 * Must follow the [80/20 principle](https://jacobxperez.github.io/blog/post/heuristic/the-80-20-principle/),
-which indicates that 80 percent of the effects come from 20 percent of the variables.
+which indicates that 80 percent of the effects come from 20 percent of the causes.

 ## Bug Reports